a-newcomer/promo-blurb-block/readme.txt

 == Description ==

 Adds a simple static custom Gutenberg block for calls to action, which features an easy-to-use headline, text and link and default text appropriate for a developmental editor's site.
+Made with javascript (React),PHP and SCSS.

 == Installation ==